 Let’s walk a bit through the code.
 We create a new class called Incrementer

 .
-The constructor is really simple, simply initializing counter
+The constructor is straightforward, simply initializing counter

 What follows is an operator overloading function, and in this case operator()